burrt/compsci-docs/_v1/linux-syscalls.md

 * [Execve](#execve)
 * [System](#system)

+## Purpose

+A small list of Linux syscalls that are common and interesting to read about.

 ## Malloc

 * Alloc memory to heap (grows towards high addresses).
 If the heap is not big enough, `malloc` will internally call `set_brk()` syscall to allocate more.